rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

       - I've renamed the encodings (e.g., from "encode-json" to just "json")

       - Probably want to get rid of the reset RPC.
+         - Holger: No, we want to keep this because it is easier that forcing a config change.
+         - Rob: Okay, presumably needs some rate-limit protection (to avoid DoS attacks).

       - Maybe further simplification of the receivers list under the subscription.
 E.g., do we need stats per subscription per receiver, or just per subscription?
 Do want stats across all subscriptions to a given receiver?
+        - Holger: Stats per subscription should be sufficient.
+No need for per subscription/pre-receiver stats (which would allow the data model to be simplified a little bit).

       - Subscription-ids are currently numeric values with the space split between configured and dynamic subscriptions, but I think that the config model would be cleaner if we used names for the configured subscriptions (and we could reserve a prefix "dyn-" for dynamic subscriptions).
+        - Holger, Rob: Strong preference to names.
+        - Thomas, keep ids, but rename purpose to name.
+Also give receivers an ids and be keyed this.

       - Should DSCP marking be configured under the receiver or the subscription?
 Or perhaps in both places with DSCP marking at the subscription overriding a default set on the receiver?
+        - Consensus: Should just be under the receiver.

 1. Questions/issues related to dynamic subscriptions:

    - In YP Lite, dynamic subscriptions are designed to be closer to configured subscriptions and share more of the data model and lifecycle handling.
 I.e., the primary differentiator is meant to be how they are instantiated.
+     - James, Rob: More alignment is better.

    - Do we want to change how RPC errors are reported?
 E.g., change the RPC ok response to indicate whether the subscription was successfully created or not, or included extra error information.
 Note NETCONF and RESTCONF already define how errors are encoded in XML and JSON (for RESTCONF only).

    - Do we need to allow a dynamic subscription to be modified?
 If we do, then it would be better to change the establish-subscription RPC to have an optional existing subscription-id rather than define a separate RPC.
 However, my preference is that the existing subscription is deleted and recreated (or if we allow the client to specify the subscription-id then they could just overwrite the subscription)
+     - Holger: Overwrite is a neat idea, but delete/recreate would also be sufficient.
+     - Rob: Related to this, do we allow the client to optionally name dynamic subscriptions (what is config and dynamic subscription names collide)?

    - For operational data, should be list dynamic receivers in the receiver list so that they are handled the same as configured subscription?
 Or should the information for them be inlined in the subscriptions container?